 Now, if you are not part of Gartner’s 90% embracing the cloud’s myriad cost and business agility benefits, then you might be part of the 85% the firm says are putting a collective $225 billion in cloud-related investments at risk.
 That risk is because, while launching on a journey to the cloud, those enterprises are not also adopting what Gartner calls a “holistic approach to monitoring.”
 In other words, they’re using a hodgepodge of tools to keep track of what’s going on even though it’s possible to do it with a unified platform—a single pane of glass.

 Since your organization is already convinced that it’s time to go cloud, there won’t be a better time to change the way you also monitor and manage your assets that will inevitably reside there.
 Doing so will be easier for the staff tasked with keeping the lights on, but it will also pay off in reduced hard costs, not to mention numerous soft cost benefits.

 Find out how ScienceLogic can help you tame cloud sprawl.

 You’re skeptical.
 I get it.
 Vendors are heavy on hype and empty promises; you’re channeling your best Rod Tidwell and shouting, “Show me the money!”

-Cutting to the chase (you can read the full case study here), we consolidated GDIT’s toolkit from 23 down to one.
+Cutting to the chase (you can read the full case study here), our cloud monitoring tools consolidated GDIT’s toolkit from 23 down to one.
 A single pane of glass management view of their entire infrastructure.
-The immediate hard cost benefit was a savings of $3 million.
+The immediate hard cost-benefit was a savings of $3 million.
 That ain’t chump change.